internet-de-france/cto-bro.com/_sections/en_description4.md

 ---
 ### Join us

 We’re hiring part time recognized experts.
+Get paid while making an impact.

-Our idea is that you can make CTO bro your side project and make good money in addition to your day job, while setting foot in new innovative projects.
+Become a bro for the next wave of makers, in addition to your current job.
+Set foot in new innovative projects!

-The hiring process is on a per person basis, and we will ask you to dedicate to our team 4 hours for us to understand where you stand and what projects we can put you on.
+The hiring process requires 4 hours of your time, enough for us to understand who you are and what project will be a good fit.